HardySimpson/docker-cleanup/README.md

 a tiny all in one shell, which removes:

 - containers that not running more than 1 Day ago
-- images that don't belong to any remaining container
+- images that don't belong to any remaining container(so keep the image cache since 1 Day runned)

 intend to run as crontab job